 The stirring song had grown in popularity during the 19th century.
 Brass bands played it at Independence Day celebrations.
 The Navy played it at flag raisings since 1889.
 It was performed before baseball games since at least 1897.
 But it wasn’t the only patriotic song played at public events.
 So were My Country ‘Tis of Thee and Hail, Columbia.

 O’Shaunessy’s fervent quest to make the Star-Spangled Banner the national anthem reflects the patriotism of the naturalized U.S. citizen.
 He was born in Galway, Ireland, on May 1, 1868.
 He immigrated to the United States as a boy and became a lawyer in New York.
 In 1907 he met and married a woman from Rhode Island, and decided to live in Providence.
-Three years later he was elected to the U.S. House of Representatives.
+Three years later he won election to the U.S. House of Representatives.

 On Dec.
 16, 1914, Rep. George O’Shaunessy, a 46-year-old Rhode Island Democrat, rose on the floor of the House to introduce a bill making the Star-Spangled Banner the national anthem.
 It was time for the United States to officially sanction the song, he said.
 Most people thought it was already the national anthem.